slott56/introduction-python-4hr/docs/part_1.rst

 2. When the browser opens, build your notebook or module or whatever.

-I'm going to launch the lab now...
+I'm going to launch the lab now: `Untitled.ipynb <http://localhost:8888/lab/tree/Untitled.ipynb>`_

 Watch
 =====